Thomasjkeel/jsmetrics-analysis-runner/README.md

 This code details an analysis runner for data on the JASMIN supercomputer.
 It runs jet latitude statistics using the _jsmetrics_ Python package.

 ### How to run analysis-runner:
-Open up a terminal and run:
+Open up a bash terminal on JASMIN and run:
 ```
 python run_cmip_Historical_npac.py
 ```